 Core Values: Good leadership is essential in creating a shared vision, a passionate, focussed reflective workforce to drive continual improvement ensuring the best possible outcomes for children.
 Success comes from the highest aspirations, ethos and communication that good leadership brings.
-Effective Management enables leaders to thrive, it ensures effective systems and processes are in place to monitor and assess data accurately to inform self evaluation, appraisal of staff, staff development, financial and resource management and best value principles.
+Effective Management enables leaders to thrive, it ensures effective systems and processes are in place to monitor and assess data accurately to inform improvement, financial and resource management and best value principles.
 Strong leaders and managers are constantly challenging their thinking and knowledge, and learning is a driver for improvement and impact.

-- Policy & Planning QS 2.1

-- 2.11 Providers will ensure information about the provision on offer is accessible, accurate and up to date and parents are fully informed of the services they are providing.
-Once a child attends a setting, Providers must ensure there is an agreed contract with parents which sets out the expectations of both parties as to the safeguarding, welfare, education and business arrangements.

-- 2.12 Providers must ensure all policies are up to date, regularly reviewed, reflective of the setting and meet the needs of the children.
-The following policies must be in place;

-- Safeguarding and child protection

-- Inclusion including SEN and equal opportunities

-- Positive behaviour

-- Lost or missing children

-- > Induction of new children

-- Accident and incident procedures

-- No smoking, drugs and alcohol

-- Infection Prevention and Control
+- Policy & Planning QS 2.1 - 2.11 Childminders will ensure information about the provision on offer is accessible, accurate and up to date and parents are fully informed of the services they are providing.
+Once a child attends your provision, Childminders must ensure there is an agreed contract with parents which sets out the expectations of both parties as to the safeguarding, welfare, education and business arrangements. - 2.12 Childminders must ensure all policies are up to date, regularly reviewed, and reflective of the setting and meet the needs of the children.
+The following policies must be in place; - Safeguarding and child protection - Inclusion including SEN and equal opportunities - Positive behaviour - Lost or missing children - Induction of new children - Accident and incident procedures including contingency arrangements in an emergency - No smoking, vaping drugs and alcohol - Cleaning, Infection Prevention and Control including Legionella - Health and Safety at Work and Risk Assessment - Food Safety Management System - > Fire Policy and procedures - Complaints and concerns - 2.13 Complaints procedures must be handled in a sensitive and confidential manner unless safeguarding requires information to be shared.

-- Cleaning and disinfection schedules

-- Health and Safety at Work Policy and Risk Assessment

-- Food Safety Management System based on HACCP principles

-- > Fire Policy and procedures

-- Complaints and concerns

-- 2.13 Complaints procedures must be handled in a sensitive and confidential manner unless safeguarding requires information to be shared.
 All complaints should be considered and/or investigated and the complainant must be notified of the outcome.
-Providers must keep detailed records of all complaints.

-- 2.14 Providers must carry adequate public liability insurance and vehicle insurance if required.

-- 2.15 Providers must ensure that effective, robust and transparent financial procedures are operated.
+Childminders must keep detailed records of all complaints. - 2.14 Childminders must carry adequate public liability insurance and vehicle insurance if required. - Childminders must ensure that effective, robust and transparent financial procedures are operated.
 Effective financial and business planning is in place to ensure sustainability of service.